-While most of us know that cooking our own food is generally healthier and cheaper than buying ready meals or takeaways, if you live alone, it can sometimes be difficult to find the motivation to cook.
-But, aside from being aware of exactly what you’re putting into your body and saving money while you’re at it, there are many benefits of cooking for one.
+While most of us know cooking our own food is generally healthier and cheaper than ready meals or takeaways, if you live alone, it can be tricky to find the motivation to cook.
+But aside from saving money and being aware of exactly what you’re putting into your body, cooking for one has many benefits.

-You can eat what you like, when you like, prepare and cook meals faster than if you’re cooking for multiple people, and there’s usually far less waste and clean-up.
-Plus, cooking for yourself is an expression of self-love; an empowering gesture that can improve your mood as well as your health.
+You can eat what you like, when you like, prepare and cook meals faster than if you’re cooking for multiple people, and there’s usually less waste and clean-up.
+Plus, cooking for yourself is an expression of self-love: an empowering gesture that can improve your mood and health.

-So, if you’re in need of some inspiration to get into the kitchen, here are 10 easy dinner ideas for one.
+So, if you’re in need of some inspiration in the kitchen, here are 10 easy dinner ideas for one.

 1. Prawn and coconut laksa

-Laksa is a spicy coconut noodle soup that comes from Malaysia – and though its flavours might be complex, making it for one person doesn’t have to be.
+Laksa is a spicy Malaysian coconut noodle soup – and though its flavours might be complex, making it for one person doesn’t have to be.

 Healthy, wholesome, and incredibly comforting, this is an ideal meal to make on a rainy day or when you’re feeling a little under the weather.
-Not only will the fragrances of lemongrass, ginger, and garlic lift your spirits, but these ingredients are also great for boosting your immune system – as is the fresh lime juice you squeeze in.
+Not only will the fragrances of lemongrass, ginger, and garlic lift your spirits, but these ingredients are also great for boosting your immune system, as is the fresh lime juice you can squeeze in.

 2. Creamy lentils and rice

-If you’re cooking lentils for one, this creamy lentil and rice dish from BBC Food will hopefully hit the spot – and it takes less than half an hour to knock together.
-The recipe uses ghee (clarified butter that’s often used in Indian cooking), but you can also use regular butter – or even margarine.
+If you’re cooking lentils for one, this creamy lentil and rice dish from BBC Food will hopefully hit the spot – and it takes under half an hour to knock together.
+The recipe uses ghee (clarified butter popular in Indian cooking), but you can swap it with regular butter – or even margarine.

-If you have any extra lentils left over, why not make this lentil salad with beetroot and goats’ cheese, which is another recipe that’s perfect for one?
+If you have any extra lentils left over, why not make this lentil salad with beetroot and goats’ cheese, another recipe that’s perfect for one?

 3. One-pan Spanish garlic pasta with vegetables

-Pasta is the ideal go-to meal when you’re hungry and don’t have many ingredients in the house.
+Pasta is the ideal go-to meal when you’re hungry and don’t have many ingredients around.
 And if you’re feeling a little lazy, a one-pan pasta dish is even better.

-Not only is it quick to prepare, but it also means there’s hardly any washing up to tackle after.
-Plus, when you cook the pasta along with the rest of your ingredients, the starch from the pasta gives the dish a wonderful texture and flavour.
+Not only is it quick to prepare, but it also means there’s hardly any washing-up.
+Plus, when you cook the pasta with the rest of your ingredients, its starch gives the dish a wonderful texture and flavour.

 This one-pan Spanish garlic pasta and vegetable dish from Spain on a Fork is ideal for a quick weeknight dinner.
-It’s easily customisable too, and while the recipe uses peppers, courgettes, onions, and a tin of chopped tomatoes, you can use any ingredients you have in the fridge.
+It’s easily customisable, too, and while the recipe uses peppers, courgettes, onions, and a tin of chopped tomatoes, you can use any ingredients in the fridge.

-The recipe serves two people, so there’ll be plenty leftover to enjoy the next day.
-Or, you can just halve the ingredients if you don’t want leftovers.
+The recipe serves two people, so there’ll be plenty left over to enjoy the next day.
+Or simply halve the ingredients if you’d like just enough for one.

-To see how quick and easy this delicious recipe is to make, have a watch of the video below.
+To see how quick and easy this delicious recipe is to make, check out the video below.

 4. Japanese-style omelette (okonomiyaki)

-Okonomiyaki is a Japanese omelette that’s moist like a pancake and packed with flavour; a moreish mix of sweet, smokey, and tangy.
-It’s also very versatile and you can add in any ingredients you have that need using up.
+Okonomiyaki is a Japanese omelette that’s moist like a pancake and packed with flavour; it’s a moreish mix of sweet, smoky, and tangy.
+It’s also very versatile, and you can add any ingredients that need using up.

-If you have any meat or seafood that needs eating, you can add this in too, or keep things veggie and add some more vegetables.
-If you don’t have cauliflower or pak choi, you can always add spinach or peppers.
+If you have any meat or seafood that needs eating, you can add them, too, or keep things meat-free and add more vegetables.
+If you don’t have cauliflower or pak choi, you can always add spinach or peppers instead.

 To find out more about cooking okonomiyaki, watch the video below.